edwood-grant/sdl3-vapi/README.md

 These are a set of vapi files for SDL3 for the [Vala Language](https://www.vala.dev).
 They are based on the current ABI stable version of SDL3.

+Currently there are vapis for:

+* SDL3
+* SDL3 Image

-Support for the rest of SDL libraries (SDL3_image, SDL_mixer) is planned as soon as these APIs go ABI stable.
+Support for the rest of SDL libraries (SDL_mixer, SDL_ttf, etc.) is planned as soon as these APIs go ABI stable.

 If you spot any bug, any missing functionality, or any regression, you are more